Battle of Swally: Aftermath

 On 6 January 1613, Captain Best received a letter from the Emperor ratifying the treaty, which was presented by the Governor.
 Captain Best then ordered one of his men, Anthony Starkey, on 16 January to leave for England, via land, carrying letters of their success.
 Starkey later died; it was claimed by the English that he was poisoned by two Jesuit priests.

 Captain Best then continued on to Ceylon on 18 January, and then onwards to Sumatra, before returning to England around April 1614 without returning to India.

 Impact on Mughals

-This event sufficiently impressed the Sardar (Governor) of Gujarat, who reported it to the Emperor.
+This event sufficiently impressed the Subahdar (Governor) of Gujarat, who reported it to the Emperor Jahangir.
 Thereafter the Emperor was more favourable towards the English than the Portuguese.

+English factory

+Swally is the anglicization of Suvali.
+Suvali port is close to the modern day village of Suvali, located in Surat, India.
+The port was constructed by the English as they found it protected both from sudden squalls and military attacks.
+Besides, the English found it convenient to use the place for their early trade with Surat as Swally was navigable in low tides.
+There were several complications in using the ports at Surat as the French and the Portuguese also operated from there.